nextcloud/documentation/user_manual/documents.rst

 * Cooperative edit, with multiple users editing files simultaneously.
 * Document creation within ownCloud.
 * Document upload.
-* Secure sharing and editing: Share and edit files securely in the. browser, and then share them inside ownCloud or through a public link.
+* Share and edit files in the browser, and then share them inside ownCloud or through a public link.

 Supported file formats are `.odt`, `.doc`, and `.docx`.